codejones-hub/plutus/doc/tutorials/contract-testing.rst

 negative amounts would be error cases that we choose not to test.

 *** Is this really a good idea?
-Will a player who accidentally tries to claim a negative sum actually lose money? ***
+Will a player who accidentally tries to claim a negative sum actually lose money?
+Actually, yes, I tested this.
+Guesses with negative amounts are accepted, and result in the guesser losing money.***

-Now we can define a generator for Action_, as a method of the ContractModel_ class:
+Now we can define a generator for 'Action'_, as a method of the ContractModel_ class:

 .. literalinclude:: GameModel.hs